timjogorman/RicherEventDescription/guidelines.md

 OVERLAP/CAUSES is intended for those cause/effect pairs where the cause, during its inherent duration, is continuously or periodically resulting in the effect.
-Put differently, there is a temporal overlap, where the cause is ongoing, and the effect is already partly or completely present.
+Put differently, there is a temporal overlap, where the cause is ongoing and the effect is already partly or completely present.

 - The **earthquake** **destroyed** the **palace**.